lintonmack/course/week9/lesson1_part5.md

 `querySelectorAll` will find all elements on a page that match the given CSS selector, and will return them in a *NodeList* - an array of DOM elements.
 [Read more on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll).
 ***

-4. Now we'll use another ES6 function [forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) to loop through our `listItems` array. forEach takes a callback function - the first argument passed to the callback is the current item in the array:
+4. Now we'll use another ES6 function [forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) to loop through our `toDoItems` array. forEach takes a callback function - the first argument passed to the callback is the current item in the array:

 ```js
 toDoItems.forEach(function (item) {